Tories who attended Covid-era gathering should not be stripped of honours – Gove

 The Levelling Up Secretary apologised over the footage of an event at Conservative Party headquarters.

-Michael Gove has said two Tories who attended a pandemic-era gathering at which staff were filmed apparently joking about Covid restrictions should not be stripped of the honours they were given by Boris Johnson.
+Michael Gove has said two Tories should keep the honours they were handed by Boris Johnson despite attending a pandemic-era gathering at which staff were filmed apparently joking about Covid restrictions.

-The Levelling Up Secretary apologised over the footage of an event at Conservative Party headquarters said to have taken place on December 14 2020 when indoor socialising was banned.
+The Levelling Up Secretary apologised over the footage of a Christmas event at Conservative Party headquarters said to have taken place on December 14 2020 when indoor socialising was banned.

-Mr Gove said the former prime minister has a right to hand out resignation appointments which should not be blocked.
+But Mr Gove said the former prime minister has a right to confer resignation appointments which should not be blocked.

 Mr Bailey reportedly left the event before the video was taken and has previously apologised for his involvement.